bgianfo/lab-notebook/src/serenityos/gdb-port.md

  int tcflush(int fd, int queue_selector);
 ```

-After putting all of these changes together we had the system building manually,
-so we put together a `package.sh` file to automate compilation and installation of our gdb port:
+After putting all of these changes together, we had the system building manually.
+I automated this process by creating a `package.sh` file to compile and install our gdb port:

 ```sh
 #!/usr/bin/env -S bash ../.port_include.sh